metricswave/backend/content/collections/documentation/documentation.md

   get basic insights about how people are using your product.
 - 💅 [Tracking custom Events](/documentation/tracking/events): You can log and register any custom event on your site as you want.
 Learn how to take advantage of custom events to find out how your application is used.
+- 💰 [Tracking Money Income](/documentation/tracking/money-income): Track all your money transactions from subscriptions, purchases or anything else.
 - 📣 [Create and log custom Funnels](/documentation/tracking/funnels): Create a measure custom flows using funnels.
 You can see how your users are making purchases, registering or anything else.
 - [Tracking deployments](/documentation/tracking/deployments): Log and event after a deploy and get stats about the version, the author and what's new on your server.